khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 ### Static vs. Dynamic Scoping
 #### Statically Scoped
-- the body of a procedure is executed in the environemnt of the _procedure's definition_.
+- the body of a procedure is executed in the environment of the _procedure's definition_.
 - **Binding Occurence:** examining the program's source code.

 #### Dynamically Scoped